 The next day we visited the first school; Adaklu Anfoe E.P Primary school.
 At this school, fortunately, they had a library but not enough books on the shelves.
-We had a dialogue with their headteacher and assistant to inquire what kind of books will they prefer we bring and they told us.
+We had a dialogue with their headteacher and assistant to inquire what kind of books they would prefer we bring and told us.

-Later in the day we went to paint the shelf for our community library project.
+Later in the day, we went to paint the shelf for our community library project.
 This project looks at providing at least a shelf packed with about 300 – 500 books for space in any place of convenience we can have books for people to access.
 So this shelve was in a Printing and photocopy shop in the middle Waya owned by a teacher.
 We left the shelf to dry overnight.

 On the next day 25th, we made an early trip with a tricycle with three bags of clothes we brought to donate to a hinterland village called Adaklu Seva where it is believed some dreadlocked children were born with it from birth from one family or clan.
 From Anfoe we passed through Waya and journeyed about 5 kilometres to the village as we had breakfast on the tricycle.
 According to the village, it was a god that sent the children.
 These children attend school with their locks just as it is.
 We were there as early as half 7 am.
-At our arrival, we went into the village square but the villagers directed us to go to the school compound were the villages and the children will meet us so we proceeded there.
-Around 8 am the villages were set to have interactions with us, we let known the purpose of our visit and we shared the clothes to the children and the adults.
-Afterward, we took a photo with all of them present that day and we departed.
+At our arrival, we went into the village square but the villagers directed us to go to the school compound where the villages and the children will meet us so we proceeded there.
+Around 8 am the villages were set to have interactions with us, we let known the purpose of our visit and we shared the clothes with the children and the adults.
+Afterwards, we took a photo with all of them present that day and we departed.

-The SHELVE THE BOOKS project team departed from the district on the 26th to their various destinations in Accra and Kumasi.
+The “Shelve The Books” project team departed from the district on the 26th to their various destinations in Accra and Kumasi.